mikkopa/gh-pr-helper/README.md

-# GitHub Classroom assingment PR comment helper
+# GitHub Classroom assignment PR comment helper

-This tool is used to provide comments in bulk to GHC assingment answers from a CSV file.
+This tool is used to provide comments in bulk to GHC assignment answers from a CSV file.
 The tool matches the answer repo with the GH username in the csv file and creates a PR comment from the comment text in the CSV file.

 ## Requirements